 If you’ve bought our Indian Healing Clay, which is from the mountains of Wyoming, you’ll notice it’s a finer powder.
 Our clay is run through a special grinder to increase the clay’s effectiveness.

 1. Do not mix with metal bowls or utensils!
 Interestingly, using metal removes the clay’s healing powers by stripping out its electric charge, which is the thing that draws out toxins from your skin.
 We recommend a glass, wood, or plastic bowl.
+Details on amounts are below and you will see a smaller bowl is all you need.

 2. Mix 1 part clay to 2 parts water: